kuhchung/kuhchung.github.io/pages/Rathalos.md

 In Low Rank, you can just place large barrel bombs and detonate when he's coming back down from a vertical fly.
 That will probably stagger him out of the air.

-When raged, it is not safe to be overlapping his body.
+When raged, it is not safe to be overlapping his body when he is about to make his next movement.
 You _will_ eat a jumpback fireball.

 Like all monster tailwhips, you can evade through his without evasion+1.